slinGitHub/CheckmateWeb/index.md

 - Visualize the "in Range" over a 90 day period
 - Visualize the glucose profile over a day for an easy understanding of the GMI and In-Range values
 - A notification informs you every day about your GMI and In-Range results
+- NEW: Export your daily Hba1c and in Range to .csv and visualize your data over the last years in excel charts

 ### Checkmate GUI Overview
 - Glucose management indicator and in range (scrollable through all data available)